 Biomass Gasification Facility

 The UMN Morris biomass gasification facility displaces fossil fuels with locally obtained and grown biomass, like corn cobs.
 The gasifier currently provides a significant portion of campus heating and cooling needs.

 - The gasifier can consume about 9,000 tons of corn residue and prairie grass biofuels per year, harvested from farms within a 60-mile radius of Morris.

 - It can gasify a variety of agricultural fuels including wood, perennial grasses, and crop residues.

 - It displaces 8,000 tons of CO2 emissions per year.

 - The gasification plant can generate 19 million BTUs of heat energy per hour.

 - Fuel purchases for the gasifier put around $500,000 into the local economy annually.

-A solar thermal array of locally produced panels heats the recreational pool at the Regional Fitness Center on campus.
-The 32 flat panels keep about 15 tons of CO2 out of the atmosphere annually.
+-A solar thermal array, made from locally produced panels, heats the recreational pool at the Regional Fitness Center.
+The 32 flat panels prevent about 15 tons of CO2 from entering the atmosphere annually.

 -Behind the Science Building, half the solar arrays of the 3kW photovoltaic demonstration track the sun while the other 50% are fixed.